 STUDENTS AT RGUC

 Since 2014, we have provided placements to students undertaking the Physician Associate Studies Postgraduate Diploma at the University of Birmingham.
+Since 2024 we have also provided placements for students from Aston University.
 The Dudley Group is a strong supporter of the physician associate profession, with more than 25 physician associates working across numerous areas of the hospital as of November 2022.

 Formerly known as physician assistants, the role of the physician associate (PA) is a rapidly growing healthcare specialty in the UK, working alongside doctors in hospitals and in GP surgeries.
 PAs support doctors in the diagnosis and management of patients.
 They are trained to perform a number of tasks, including taking medical histories, performing examinations, analysing test results, and diagnosing illnesses under the supervision of a doctor.